ranjaninambiar/ranjaninambiar/README.md

 ### Hi!
-I'm Ranjani, a Senior pursuing Computer Science and Engineering at University and an Ex-SWE Intern at Microsoft.
+I'm Ranjani, a Senior pursuing Computer Science and Engineering at University and a SWE Intern at Microsoft.

 <!-- **ranjiparker/ranjiparker** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.-->